protesilaos/my-website/_interpretations/2024-11-04-thanasis-papakonstantinou-talk-about-you.md

 assume that they are not a person with strengths and weaknesses; with a talent for some things but not all of them.
 It also is a misunderstanding of love as a purely blissful experience.
-The world is one of admixture, where there is no pure instantiating of the ideals we infer out of the patterns we discern, such as beauty, harmony, love, and so on.
+The world is one of admixture, where there is no pure instantiation of the ideals we infer out of the patterns we discern, such as beauty, harmony, love, and so on.